xpepermint/handleablejs/README.md

 > A library for synchronous and asynchronous error handling.

+This is a light weight open source package, written with [TypeScript](https://www.typescriptlang.org), for use on **server or in browser**.
+The source code is available on [GitHub](https://github.com/xpepermint/handleablejs) where you can also find our [issue tracker](https://github.com/xpepermint/handleablejs/issues).

 ## Related Projects

 * [Contextable.js](https://github.com/xpepermint/contextablejs): Simple, unopinionated and minimalist framework for creating context objects with support for unopinionated ORM, object schemas, type casting, validation and error handling and more.